Preventing Prompt Injection with Type-Directed Privilege Separation: Conclusions

 \section{Conclusions}

-The threat of prompt injection has made it difficult for LLM-based AI agents to be deployed securely.
-Prior methods have focused on defenses that offer no security guarantees, are limited in scope, or are complicated to maintain.
-To this end we introduced type-directed privilege separation for LLMs, a system-level method for designing secure agents.
+The threat of prompt injection has made it difficult for agentic systems to be deployed securely.
+Prior methods have focused on methods that offer no security guarantees, or are constrained in task coverage.
+To this end we introduced type-directed privilege separation, a technique that makes system-level defenses feasible for a new set of applications.
 Our method leverages a set of curated data types that cannot resemble freeform text; this prevents the possibility of prompt injection.
-Type-directed privilege separation performs well across a set of diverse case studies, dropping attack success rate to $0\%$ while still maintaining reasonable utility.
-We hope that application designers will take advantage of our method's simplicity to build agents that are robust against prompt injection.
+Type-directed privilege separation performs well across a diverse set of case studies, reducing attack success rate to $0\%$ while providing non-trivial utility.
+We hope that the broader research community will take advantage of our method's simplicity to build stronger system-level defenses against prompt injection.